Is Humidifier in Furnace Good or Bad? The Pros & Cons

 2. Easy to use and maintain

-Most of the whole-house humidifiers come with flawless operation, often requiring minimal human interference after installation.
+Most whole-house humidifiers come with flawless operation, often requiring minimal human interference after installation.

-They will automatically determine the moisture content in your house and humidify it accordingly in order to achieve the right moisture level.
+They will automatically determine the moisture content in your house and humidify it accordingly to achieve the right moisture level.

-Whole house humidifiers require minimal maintenance practices unlike the portable humidifiers that have to be continuously maintained.
+Whole-house humidifiers require minimal maintenance practices, unlike portable humidifiers, which have to be continuously maintained.

-As a matter of fact, some of the models will only require to be filled with clean water only once in a whole year.
+Some of the models will only need to be filled with clean water once a year.

 Other models are installed and connected directly to your main water supply system.
 You will never be required to refill them.